amarula/dyndesign/docs/documentation.md

 the same way as it works with methods.
-If a decorator name is passed in the `invoke_all` list as argument of `mergeclasses`, then multiple decorator instances with the same name from different extension classes are applied in pipeline, as if they had different names.
+If a decorator name is passed in the `invoke_all` list as argument of `mergeclasses`, then multiple decorator instances with the same name from different extension classes are applied in chain, as if they had different names.
 In the above example, passing "decorator" in the `invoke_all` list of `mergeclasses` results in:

 ``` py